 Back to Silas S. Brown's home page

 Using Microsoft Windows with low visionIn my experience Microsoft Windows is the worst operating system for a person with low vision to use, especially without expensive high-end magnification software.
-The following tricks might make it slightly easier (worked for me on an XP Pro system):

 - Use one of my low-vision